 (2) Brief descriptions of a series of six eBooks on the nature of narrative therapy, and the use of writing therapy for self-development, mind-management, counselling and psychotherapy.

-All of these eBooks (and the brief introductory presentation, below) express some aspect of the Emotive-Cognitive Embodied Narrative Therapy (E-CENT) approach, as applied to the lives of real people.
+All of these books, (and the brief introductory presentation, below) express some aspect of the Emotive-Cognitive Embodied Narrative Therapy (E-CENT) approach, as applied to the lives of real people.

-Although these books are of high quality, they are available at modest cost in the form of eBooks, which can be downloaded from Amazon in any part of the world.
+Although the eBooks are of high quality, they are available at modest cost , and can be downloaded from Amazon in any part of the world.
 They can be read on any Kindle device, or similar compatible devices; or you can download a Free Kindle Reader to your computer, and read the book on your desktop computer, laptop or tablet screen.

 The human body-brain-mind-environment is the most complex arrangement of stimulus-response-change-action processes in the known universe.
 Self-management of this process – which means managing your own journey through life – is like learning to master the Rubik’s Cube, since there are at least 43 quintillion permutations of available options facing each of us in our journey through life.
 How, in this complex world, are we supposed to choose the best options for a good and happy journey, and a good and satisfying destination?